List of sources for the Crusades: Sources on relics

 The study of the relics of Christianity is closely tied to pilgrimages as well as to the Crusades where relics were obtained either from the Holy Land or by theft from Constantinople.
 By the 3rd century, pilgrimages to the Holy Land had begun and the search for relics started in the 4th century by Saint Helena.
 Additional information on the translation of relics of the saints can be found in Bibliotheca Hagiographica Latina.
-Islam also recognizes relics dating from the time Abraham through that of the Prophet, known as the Sacred Trust, some of which are also relevant to Christianity.
+Islam also recognizes relics dating from the time Abraham through that of Muhammad, known as the Sacred Trust, some of which are also relevant to Christianity.